c-hurtado/c-hurtado.github.io/_gameDevProjects/Sims3ExpansionPacks.md

 comments: false
 ---

-I started at Sanzaru (developers of Sly Cooper 4) as part as the very small mobile group.
-Just in a team of 2 engineers we developed a Casual Hidden Object game for the publisher Big Fish Games.
+At [Electronic Arts](http://www.ea.com) I was a gameplay engineer for the Maxis Studios.
+As a first job out of grad-school I worked and published 3 expansion packs and multiple stuff packs.
+Each expansion pack was on a 6 month development cycle.

-The project was a cross-platform PC and IOS game.
-We worked with a custom engine from Sanzaru.
-I also worked on developing customer service websites to allow for tracking and modifications to tuning while the game was live.
+I worked on Sims 3: Late Night, Sims 3: Generations and Sims 3: Pets.